thekid810/CypressTest/README.md

 Structure of this Project
-1. All testcase put on this folder:
+1. All testcase put on this folder: e2e/PracticeTest
-    “integration/contourTest”
-2. All define test step of testcase put on this folder:
+2. All define test step of testcase put on this folder: e2e/PracticeTest/testcase01-SearchFlights
-    “integration/contourTest/testcase01-AddAndViewMember”
-    “integration/contourTest/testcase02-SearchMember”
-3. All Page Objects put on this folder:
+3. All Page Objects put on this folder: e2e/pageObjects”
-    “integration/pageObjects”
 4. Report will generate in
     “reports” folder
 5. Test data put on fixtures folder

 Run scenario:
 1. Install web browser that you want to test
-2. Open terminal(in MacOS) or cmd(in Window)) and change directory to folder that contains project then type this command: npm run scenarioInChrome npm run scenarioInFirefox npm run scenarioInEdge
+2. Open terminal(in MacOS) or cmd(in Window) and change directory to folder that contains project then type this command: npm run scenarioInChrome npm run scenarioInFirefox npm run scenarioInEdge

-Test Scenario (2 testcases):
-1. Add and View Member:
-    User add member with valid values -> Verify that user can add member User and member with invalid values(For example: user input phone number with wrong fomat, phone number should be digits) -> Verify that user can not add member.
-This testcase is bug because user can add member.
-    User input ID that he/she created to view member -> Verify that all informations of member are corrected
-2. Search member:
-    User input string that exsiting -> Verify information's member is displayed in the list User input string that non-exsiting -> Verify the list is empty

 Report:
 I use 2 templates report(Cypress Report and Cucumber Report).
 The Report will be generated in folder: